drenhaziri/drenhaziri/README.md

 ### Hi there, I'm Dren 👋

-🔭 Currently working on something secret
+🔭 Currently watching the industry!!!

 🤔 Is this short about me enough???